Mastering Medical Billing: Common Errors and Preventive Strategies

 Medical coding errors

-Medical coding errors include using incorrect diagnosis or procedure codes, upcoding (billing for a more expensive service than performed), or unbundling (billing separate codes for services that should be billed together).
+CPT/ICD coding errors or using incorrect diagnosis or procedure codes, upcoding (billing for a more expensive service than performed), or unbundling (billing separate codes for services that should be billed together).
 Submitting mismatched diagnosis and treatment codes is another common error.
 Also, codes get updated and sometimes may be changed or outright deleted.
 Using outdated codes can lead to underbilling or overbilling.

 These errors result in claim rejections or underpayment and audits.
 To prevent inaccurate billing and potential legal issues, it is important to ensure that the codes assigned accurately reflect the symptom, diagnosis or treatment documented.